orhun/personal-blog/content/automated-rust-releases.md

 Imagine a developer named _nuhro_.
 He wrote his first ever Rust program and it is happily running on his machine.
 He also sent a binary/exe to a couple of trusting friends and they all loved the program after blindly executing it.
 Good vibes!

 Then one day, he decided to share this small program with the world (AKA Reddit).
 For that, he realized he needed to _release_ the program.
-Otherwise how are the residents of the internet (which might be using different OSes/platforms) going to install/run the program, right?
+Otherwise, how are the residents of the internet (who might be using different OSes/platforms) going to install/run the program, right?

 > _No worries, there must be an easy way of releasing Rust crates and automating this stuff._